The rules that keep our marketplace community running smoothly and fairly

 9.2 Arbitration Agreement

-9.3 Class Action Waiver
+9.3 Class Action and Jury Trial Waiver

 10. Communications & Privacy